BernhardPollerspoeck/Orleans-Iterator/README.md

     Console.WriteLine($"ID: {entry}");
 }
 ```

+### Sample Projects:

+1. If you are only using one or the other of AdoNet or Azure Storage, comment out the unused storage types in `Orleans.Iterator.Dev/program.cs` and `Orleans.Iterator.Dev.Server/program.cs`.

+2. Open the .NET Secrets file for the `Orleans.Iterator.Dev` project and copy into it the contents of the `Orleans.Iterator.Dev/secrets.template.json` file.

+3. Edit the StorageType and ConnectionString properties in the file to match your storage configuration.

+4. Open the .NET Secrets file for the `Orleans.Iterator.Dev.Server` project and copy into it the contents of the `Orleans.Iterator.Dev.Server/secrets.template.json` file, editing in your own connection strings as appropriate.

+5. Edit the StorageType and ConnectionString properties in the file to match your storage configuration.

+6. Start the `Orleans.Iterator.Dev.Server` project, which host the example silo.

+7. Start the `Orleans.Iterator.Dev` project, which hosts the example client and uses the iterator to find grains.

 ## Contribution
 Contributions in any way are appechiated (More providers, improvements, documentation or anything else).
 I Kindly ask you to create a Issue to talk about the planned changes or contact me directly on the Orleans Discord.